-- Bradycardia-tachycardia—the heart alternates between too fast and too slow
+- Bradycardia-tachycardia—the heart alternates between fast and slow rates

-- Intrinsic causes (problems within the heart tissue), such as degeneration of the sinus node, long-term illness, or even surgical injury
+- Problems within the heart tissue—such as damage of the sinus node, long-term illness, or surgical injury

-- Extrinsic causes (outside factors acting on the heart tissue), such as exposure to toxins or certain pharmacological agents
+- Outside factors acting on the heart tissue—such as exposure to toxins or certain drugs/medications

 - Chest pain

 These symptoms may be caused by other, less serious health conditions.
 If you experience any one of them, see your doctor.

 Sick sinus syndrome may go undetected for some time if it is not causing symptoms.
 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 To examine the electrical activity of your heart your doctor order one or more of the following test: